 - The rate of new cases (incidence)

 - Case fatality:

-- Rate of remission/cure
+- o Rate of remission/cure

 - Survival rate of prevalent cases

-The prevalence of cancer is largely influenced through two main pathways: the incidence of the disease, and the case fatality of those diagnosed with cancer.
+The prevalence of cancer is largely influenced through two main pathways: the incidence, and the case fatality rate of those diagnosed with cancer.
 Case fatality comprises two states: the rate of remission and cure, and the survival rate.
-Survival from cancers varies from person to person and is influenced by the stage of cancer at diagnosis, treatment and previous health status.
-In addition, earlier detection of cancers may also increase prevalence rates, including through improved survival.
+Survival from cancer varies from person to person, and by cancer type, and is influenced by the stage of cancer at diagnosis, treatment and previous health status.
+In addition, earlier detection of specific cancers may also increase prevalence rates, including through improved survival.
 Successful prevention of many cancers can reduce incidence rates and prevalence of cancer.

-In this report, we project the prevalence of trachea, bronchus and lung cancers ("lung cancer") over the next two decades by incorporating information on historic trends in the prevalence of lung cancer, alongside projected changes in the Scottish population.
-The SBoD 2019 study found lung cancer was the fourth leading cause of disease burden in Scotland, with an estimated 87,000 disability-adjusted life years (DALYs).
-Lung cancer exhibits sizeable absolute and relative inequalities, with 55% of lung cancer DALYs estimated to be attributable to inequalities in multiple deprivation.3
+In this report, we project the prevalence of colorectal cancer over the next two decades by incorporating information on historic trends in the prevalence of colorectal cancer, alongside projected changes in the Scottish population.
+The SBoD 2019 study found colorectal cancer was the 18th leading cause of disease burden in Scotland, with an estimated 41,000 disability-adjusted life years (DALYs).
+Colorectal cancer also exhibits absolute and relative inequalities, with 21% of DALYs estimated to be attributable to inequalities in multiple deprivation.